jimas95/construction-plant/arm/README.md

 ## Package ARM

-The purpose is to control the robot px100 using MoveIt Python API.
-The project is heavily depend on MoveIt & interbotix packages. [link to intebotix git](https://github.com/Interbotix)
+The purpose is to control the robot px100, Meanwhile the TurtleBuilder if free to navigate around it. pathplaning, obstacle avoidance, grasping a specific object and finaly having the ability to 'refuel' the TurtleBuilder are some of the main objectives of this package.

 # Set Up
-The setup of our world is that the robot sits on top of a table that is on top of another table.
-In front of it there is an object that we consider as an obstacle.
-Right from this obstacle (in respect to the robot) there is another object.
-The goal is to figure out a path in order to grab the object and while avoiding our box obstacle leave the the object on the other side.
+using MoveIt Python API.
+The project is heavily dependent on MoveIt & interbotix packages. [link to intebotix git](https://github.com/Interbotix)

 # Nodes

-One main node exists `<RobotPX.py>` under the `<pkg arm/nodes/mover.py>`.
-This node initialize the MoveIt APK and sets up everithing we need in order to control the robot.
+1. PICK_AND_PLACE
+2. CANDLE
+3. SCENE

 ## main services